 Lee Marklew KC was appointed Queen’s Counsel on 15th March 2021.
 He is regularly instructed to appear for both the prosecution and the defence in cases of murder, rape, sexual assault, making indecent images, conspiracy to import drugs, armed robbery, firearms offences, and blackmail.
 He is often instructed privately by individuals as well as being instructed by unions, such as The National Farmers’ Union and Community (a prison officers’ union), as well as insurers, such as Direct Line.

-At the time of his appointment Lee was a Grade 4 prosecutor and upon the lists of approved advocates that are able to prosecute rape, serious sexual offences and serious crime.
-His experience also includes large scale fraud and people trafficking.
-He is instructed in many cases of indecency where the alleged victims are children.
-Lee has often led other barristers and has a strong sense of working at the forefront of a team.
+At the time of his appointment Lee was a Grade 4 prosecutor and upon the lists of approved advocates able to prosecute rape, serious sexual offences, and people trafficking.
+He is also instructed in many cases of indecency where the alleged victims are children.
+As Lee often leads other barristers, he has a strong sense of working at the forefront of a team.